orbitoosoft/orbitootoolkit/README.md

 1. In the beginning the dispatcher will try to obtain a service from the context based on *subjectClass* and all tagged values:
    - `getService(subjectClass, {ts-1..ts-m, tx-1..tx-n})`
-2. If the context was empty, then the dispatcher will remove the tagged value with the lowest priority declared by *subjectClass* and it will again check the context.
-If context was again empty, this step will be repeated, until the set of tagged values will not contain any tagged value declared by *subjectClass*:
+2. If the context was empty, then the dispatcher will remove the tagged value with the lowest priority declared by *subjectClass* and it will again check the context (this step will be repeated, until the set of tagged values will not contain any tagged value declared by *subjectClass*):
    - `getService(subjectClass, {ts-2..ts-m, tx-1..tx-n})`
    - `getService(subjectClass, {ts-3..ts-m, tx-1..tx-n})`
    - `...`
    - `getService(subjectClass, {tx-1..tx-n})`
+3. If the service was found, the method will return it to the client.
-3. At this point the dispatcher will try to **findService** for superclass of *subjectClass* and the rest of tagged values *{tx-1..tx-n}*
+4. Otherwise the dispatcher will try to **findService** for superclass of *subjectClass* and the rest of tagged values *{tx-1..tx-n}*
    - `findService(subjectClass.getSuperclass(), {tx-1..tx-n})` (see step **0.**)

 ## Signals